chrnguyen/chrnguyen.github.io/adventures.md

 - Adopt and take care of a dog
 - Quit a job to start a company
 - Learn to be comfortable in high heels
-- Eat dinners with kids if I have any until they go to college
 - <del>Wine and cheese nights</del>

 ## High-priority domestic travel